GolangUA/telegram-butler/docs/validation.md

 ```

+Using this approach we'll get the following flow:

-User send a join request -> Bot perform checks on a nickname (russian validation) -> If it's OK accept it -> Perform additional validation: ask to calculate a simple equation or give a response to the dummy question (bot validation) directly in GolangUA group
+User send a join request -> Bot perform the same checks on a nickname/bio as in previous proposal (russian validation) -> If it's OK accept it -> Perform additional validation: ask to calculate a simple equation or give a response to the dummy question (bot validation) directly in GolangUA group

 Pros:

-- Time to implement.
+- Less time to implement.
 - We have access to the user bio without any addition requests.
 Therefore we can perform russian validation based on bio too.

 Cons: